Comprehensive Stroke Center

 During this procedure, surgeons remove a significant portion of the skull to allow the brain to swell as much as possible.
 The brain is then allowed to return to normal size before the surgeons replace the removed piece of skull.

-No matter what type of treatment our stroke specialists think is best for you or your loved one, we will walk you through the process, answer all your questions and help you with your transition into this new life.
+No matter what type of ischemic strokes treatment our specialists think is best for you or your loved one, we will walk you through the process, answer all your questions and help you with your transition into this new life.
 Learn more about stroke rehabilitation at Wake Forest Baptist.